andrewacashner/hearingfaithms/chapters/chapter-3.md

 This creates a sense of arrival in a new *tiempo*, which then abruptly halts at the end of the phrase, *quien antes del tiempo fue* ("the one who was before time", mm.
 63--65).
-As Christ is "the beginning and the end" (Rev. XXX), this halt is fitting.
+As Christ is "the first and the last" (Rv 1:17), this halt is fitting.
-Lorente says the term *tiempo* can denote the meter and the symbol that sets the meter.[@Lorente:Porque, bk.
-2, 149]
-Thus, since Christ existed before all time theologically, Padilla puts this phrase "before the time signature" musically.
+The 1672 theory treatise of Lorente says the term *tiempo* can denote the meter and the symbol that sets the meter.[@Lorente:Porque, bk.
+2, 149] Thus, since Christ existed before all time theologically, Padilla puts this phrase "before the time signature" musically.

-The musical conceipts in the next lines of poetry shift the focus from rhythm to melody, as the poem uses solmization symbols: *por el signo a la mi re, puestos los ojos en mi*.
+The musical conceits in the next lines of poetry shift the focus from rhythm to melody, as the poem uses solmization symbols: *por el signo a la mi re, puestos los ojos en mi*.
 Likewise, Padilla's metamusical conceits play on the musical terms in the most